Emivvvvv/emiv-quartz/content/projects/btc-vanity.md

 ![example](example.png)
 ![examples-input-file](examples-input-file.png)

 Thanks for reading till the end.
 I hope you like the project.
-If you would like to test btc-vanity, before using it please read the [[https://github.com/Emivvvvv/btc-vanity?tab=readme-ov-file#disclaimer|DISCLAIMER]] for your security.
+If you would like to test btc-vanity, before using it please read the [[https://github.com/Emivvvvv/btc-vanity?tab=readme-ov-file#disclaimer|DISCLAIMER]] for your good.